SafuhSa/Sinuous-Js-game/readme.md

 ### Collision Detection

-The game detects Serpentine and red dots collision by comparing the distance between the two objects and the sum of their square radius.
-If the sum is greater than the distance, the method Collided(red_ball) would take one live of the user session and would drawexplosion.
-Also this.date is update it to give the user free short time before he collide with another object.
+The game detects Serpentine and red dots Collied by comparing the distance between the two objects by the sum of their square radius then square rooting the result.
+If the result is greater than the distance, the method collision(red_ball) would take one live of the user game session and would draw an explosion.
+Also this.date is update it to give the user a free short time before he collide with another object.

 ```
   collision(red_bl) {